YottaDB/YDB-Web-Server/doc/auth-auth.md

 <PARENT> - - [14/APR/2023 12:19:28 PM] Cleaning Tokens
 ```

-Log level 3 shows (sensitive) information on all user hashes and tokens every 10 seconds of inactivity:
+Log level 3 shows (sensitive) information on all user hashes and tokens every
+10 seconds of inactivity.
+Note that users, passwords, or password-hashes are
+never printed, as they are not actually stored anywhere.
 ```
 <PARENT> - - [14/APR/2023 12:11:08 PM] Users
 ^users("d6AyoeTJ7tSyz21TuGsw0E")="RW"